Vinko Kandija: National team career

 From 1974 to 1979 Kandija was the national team head coach of Yugoslavia women's national handball team.
 With the team he secured fifth place at the 1975 World Women's Handball Championship and 1978 World Women's Handball Championship.

 From February to July Kandija was head coach of Switzerland men's national handball team who he took to the 1980 Summer Olympics in Moscow where the team was placed in eight place.
 Due to this bad result he was sacked after the tournament.

 In 1992 he was appointed head coach of Austria women's national handball team for the upcoming 1992 Summer Olympics in Barcelona.
 The team finished in fifth place.
 After the tournament he was appointed head coach of the men's team whom he helped qualify for the 1993 World Championship in Sweden.
 They were knocked out during the first phase of the tournament and finished in 14 place out of 16 teams.

 In 2000 he was once again appointed head coach of Austria women's national handball team for the upcoming Summer Olympics in Sydney.
 The team finished in fifth place at the tournament.
 He also led the team to the 2000 European Women's Handball Championship where the team finished in last place.

 Death

-Kandija died on 9 March 2002 in Vienna.
-He died early in the morning due to an illness he was struggling with for some time.
+Kandija died on 9 March 2002 in Vienna after a long illness.
 His funeral was held on 15 March at the cemetery in Trogir.